andybp85/andybp85.github.io/README.md

 First it compiles the Sass files and jams everything `/styles.css`.
 These go in alpha order, so I just prefixed a number to the ones that matter.

-Then it grabs any non-README markdown file it sees in the top-level dirs and uses `src/template.html` to build an `index.html` file in the same dir by dumping the markdown contents into the `<main>` section of the template.
+The site structure is defined in `src/pages`.
+Any folder in here will become a path on the site, and and markdown file in one of the folders will become and `index.html` for that path.
+It does this by dumping the contents of the markdown into the `main` tag of `src/template.html`.
+It also builds the nav from the folder structure.

-There's a trick to the nav: the markdown file must match the text of the link, e.g. `Page.md` will update the link to `Page`.
-It simply adds a class that underlines it.
+`// TODO: blog`

 Since this is a simple site, that's literally it for the build process, and once it's good locally it's just a git commit-push away from being live.